-After college, I realized a dream by touring the country in an old Dodge van, making heartfelt original noise with a DIY punk rock band, selling enough of our CDs and t-shirts along the way to keep gas in the tank and a little fast food in our bellies as we managed to see much of the country, coast to coast.
+After college, I realized a dream by touring the USA in an old Dodge van with three pals, making heartfelt original noise with a DIY punk band, playing shows in 37 states and selling enough CDs and t-shirts along the way to keep gas in the tank and a little fast food in our rapidly shrinking bellies as we managed to see much of the country, coast to coast.

 In 2016, I self-published a darkly comic memoir about these indelible early working experiences and more, reflecting on my initial struggles to convert a liberal arts education into a meaningful career.
 It got some good reviews and won some indie awards but remained pretty far below the radar, just like my music always had.

-I’m a voracious reader and a film nut who occasionally blogs about one or the other.
+I used to play tennis, scuba dive, canoe-camp and ride motorcycles, but it’s been a while.
+I’m still a voracious reader, music addict and a film nut who occasionally (okay, rarely) blogs about them.
+Remember blogs?
 Learn more at my MEMOIR & BLOG site.

 Thanks for stopping by!
 Want to get in touch?
 Use EMAIL, or find me on LINKEDIN.